AngRobert/Proiect-POO/README.md

 W: Press W to make your next stroke be a "breath stroke"!
 What this means is that the next time you press Q or E, the player will take a restoring breath.

-Best / Safest way to play (for now (this is subject to change)): Press Q when the timing is right, then W, and E, when the timing is right again.
+Best / Safest way to play: Press Q when the timing is right, then W, and E, when the timing is right again.
 This should ensure that you don't run out of breath while moving and collecting points.